 Larger media companies prefer to hire account executives that hold a bachelor's degree.
 College marketing or communications degree programs can include coursework in advertising.
 Smaller employers may consider an experienced salesperson with a high school diploma or its equivalent.
 Once hired, the advertising account executive faces extensive on-the-job training to learn the company's procedures and policies.

-Employment for advertising sales agents is expected to decline by three percent from 2014 to 2024, the BLS estimated.
+Employment for advertising sales agents is expected to decline by two percent from 2018 to 2028, the BLS estimated.
 The source said the media industry is growing, but many new opportunities will be found in digital advertising.
-The median yearly wage for an advertising sales agent was $48,490 as of May 2015.
+The median yearly wage for an advertising sales agent was $51,740 as of May 2018.

 The focus of media and communications careers is to share information with the public.
 While reporters are supposed to investigate and provide facts related to stories of public interest, advertising sales agents attempt to use information that will influence consumers to buy the product they're advertising.
 Public relations specialists work to develop and maintain the desired public image of their client by determining what information to put in press releases.